 - The core issue at play is that teams believe they are not financially rewarded for the value its cars and drivers bring to the NASCAR brand at large

-How the teams that ultimately signed the final offer that came from NASCAR on September 6 remains a muddy issue.
-Some team owners said, anonymously, that they felt ‘strong armed’ and ‘coerced,’ one called NASCAR ‘a communist regime’ and ‘they held a gun to our head and we had to sign,’ but the likes of Brad Keselowski and Justin Marks said publicly the terms were good enough.
+Genuine feelings from team owners that signed NASCAR’s final offer on September 6 remains a muddy issue.
+Some said, anonymously, that they felt ‘strong armed’ and ‘coerced,’ one called NASCAR ‘a communist regime’ and ‘they held a gun to our head and we had to sign,’ but the likes of Brad Keselowski and Justin Marks said publicly the terms were good enough.

 Rick Hendrick said he was ‘tired’ of negotiating.